 Data mining is the process that can work with both numeric and non-numeric data but statistics can work only on the numeric data.
 Estimation, classification, neural networks, clustering, association, and visualization are used in data mining.
 Descriptive analytics and inferential analytics are the most important statistical methods used.

-Check the Data Science Certification for a career in Data Mining or Statistics!
+Check the Data Science course online training and certification for a career in Data Mining or Statistics!